DeeMainiac/SCR_Mod/README.md

 Programming + art by DeeMainiac

 Content relating to the SCP Foundation, including the SCP Foundation logo, is licensed under [Creative Commons Sharealike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) and all concepts originate from http://www.scpwiki.com and its authors.

-See the full credits file to see a much better representation of everything in particular, and the specifics about using this project's XML/art assets in your own projects.
+This includes the sprites/xml in this project as well.
+However, keep in mind most sprites I've done for this project are spliced, so I don't recommend using them anywhere but for the context of RimWorld.